SebastianFia/binary_resnet18/README.md

 # binary_resnet18

 In this repository we provide the code to gradually binarize the weights of a Resnet18 pretrained on Imagenet, loaded from timm.
+For our experiments, we finetune on CIFAR100.

 ## Methodology